mjrulesamrat/istio-01/README.md

   $ istioctl -h
   # Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later
   $ kubectl label namespace namespace_name istio-injection=enabled

+  # check if istio is configured or not
+  $ istioctl analyze

+  # inject the istio by setting a namespace
+  $ kubectl label namespace default istio-injection=enabled

+  # explicitly disable for given namespace
+  $ kubectl label namespace default istio-injection=disabled
   ```

 3. istioctl manifest generate (optional)